QuantEcon/lecture-python-intro/lectures/unpleasant.md

 * The lower is the post-open-market-operation money supply at time $0$, lower is the price level at time $0$.

-* An open  market operation that reduces the post-open-market-operation money supply at time $0$ also *lowers* the rate of return on money $R_u$ at times $t \geq T$ because it brings  a higher gross-of-interest government deficit that must be financed by printing money (i.e., levying an inflation tax) at time $t \geq T$.
+* An open  market operation that reduces the post open market operation money supply at time $0$ also *lowers* the rate of return on money $R_u$ at times $t \geq T$ because it brings  a higher gross of interest government deficit that must be financed by printing money (i.e., levying an inflation tax) at time $t \geq T$.

 * $R$ is important in the context of maintaining monetary stability and addressing the consequences of increased inflation due to government deficits.
 Thus, a larger $R$ might be chosen to mitigate the negative impacts on the real rate of return caused by inflation.